Macular Society Reading Group

 Sonning Common Bereavement Group

-The next bereavement group session will be on Wednesday 27th March from 2pm to 4pm at the FISH building on Kennylands Road.
-After this a meeting will be held on Wednesday 17th April.
+The next meeting is on Wednesday 26th June from 2-4pm.
 The group is facilitated by Jill Poll, a qualified counsellor.
 The group is free.
 The only cost involved is a contribution towards refreshments.
 If you would like to join the group please contact Jill by email at firstname.lastname@example.org

 Click here for more information: Bereavement support group